charlieIT/FlatRBAC.jl/README.md

 # FlatRBAC

-FlatRBAC provides a julia implementation for the [first level of the NIST model for role based access control](https://www.nist.gov/publications/nist-model-role-based-access-control-towards-unified-standard).
+FlatRBAC provides a Julia implementation for the [first level of the NIST model for role based access control](https://www.nist.gov/publications/nist-model-role-based-access-control-towards-unified-standard).

 The package _embodies the essential aspects of RBAC_, as described in the model: